14 April 2007

 Sarah

-As long as we don’t all end up like Strad… for those of you not familiar with my short fiction, she is the protagonist of Strings (read more about the story here).
-Strings is the lead story in Dangerous Space.
+As long as we don’t all end up like Strad… for those of you not familiar with my short fiction, she is the protagonist of Strings, the lead story in Dangerous Space, which I’m delighted to say is now available from Aqueduct Press at a reduced price through June 15 (the official release date).
+If you’d like a personalized copy, you can order one now from University Books.

 I hope people will enjoy the collection, and that some of you will want to talk about it over a virtual pint.
 There’s always room at the table.